DIAGNOSTIC IMAGING ACCREDITATION SCHEME

 15.12.
 Business Day means any day other than a Saturday, Sunday, public or bank holiday;

 15.13.
-Business Premises means the physical location of the Practice as identified at enrolment and registered with Medicare Australia for an LSPN;
+Business Premises means the physical location of the Practice as identified at enrolment and registered with Services Australia for an LSPN;

 15.14.
 Certificate of Accreditation means a certificate provided by HDAA to the LSPN site acknowledging that the Practice has obtained Accreditation;